 Brimming with your favorite warm spices, these Gingerbread Waffles are buttery, made with molasses and have the perfect crunchy exterior and soft interior!
-They are the perfect holiday breakfast!
+Serve with homemade Gingerbread Syrup for the perfect holiday breakfast!

 There’s something about this time of year that makes me crave the smell and taste of gingerbread!
 Whether it’s in dessert form or breakfast form, I’m in love!
-If you want more gingerbread recipes, you’ll love my Gingerbread Granola, Gingerbread Cookies, Gingerbread Bundt Cake and Gingerbread Sandwich Cookies!
+If you want more gingerbread recipes, you’ll love my Gingerbread Granola, Gingerbread Cookies, and Gingerbread Bundt Cake!

 Why This Recipe Works